spiros/hdr-caliber-phenotype-library/collections/clinicalcodes.md

 ## What is ClinicalCodes.org?

 The ClinicalCodes repository aims to hold code lists for all published electronic medical record studies, irrespective of code type (e.g. Read, ICD9-10, SNOMED) and database (CPRD, QResearch, THIN etc.).
-Once deposited, code lists will be freely available, with no login needed to download codes.

 ClinicalCodes.org is hosted at the <a href="http://www.population-health.manchester.ac.uk/">Institute of Population Health</a> (IPH) at the <a href="http://www.mhs.manchester.ac.uk/">University of Manchester Faculty of Medical and Human Sciences</a>.

 It a collaborative project involving the following University of Manchester centres:
 <ul>